Chinese Democracy: Background

 In January 1997, Slash was replaced by ex-Nine Inch Nails guitarist Robin Finck.
 The following month, electronic musician Moby briefly worked with the band, praising their use of loops but conflicting with Rose over recording vocals.
 He pulled out to focus on his solo work, later admitting he was not suited to produce a rock band.
-Other producers considered included Mike Clink, Scott Litt, Steve Lillywhite, and Mark Bell.
+Mike Clink, who had produced all previous Guns N' Roses albums, was considered as producer, as were Scott Litt (R.E.M., Nirvana), Steve Lillywhite (Dave Matthews Band, U2), and Mark Bell (Björk, Depeche Mode).
+Producer Tim Palmer (Tears for Fears, Pearl Jam) worked on the album for a few days during its early gestation.

 In April 1997, drummer Matt Sorum was fired after arguing with Rose over Tobias.
-That same month, Shaquille O'Neal briefly jammed with Reed, Tobias and studio drummer Sidd Riggs, Rose dismissed it as a casual encounter.
+Sorum later said "I'm so glad I left because it was just stagnant.
+It didn't make any sense to be a musician to be sitting there not being able to put any of your creative energy out to the world.
+All my stuff was on some tapes on a shelf and four years had gone by."
+That same month NBA player and rapper Shaquille O'Neal briefly jammed with Reed, Tobias and studio drummer Sidd Riggs, though Rose dismissed it as a casual encounter.
 Nine Inch Nails drummer Chris Vrenna auditioned, joining a tentative lineup of Rose, McKagan, Tobias, Finck, Vrenna and keyboardist Dizzy Reed.
 Vrenna recalled "When I was there, Moby was going to produce.
-Axl didn't come in very often".
+Axl didn't come in very often."
 Vrenna left and multiple drummers auditioned, including Riggs, Dave Abbruzzese (Pearl Jam), Michael Bland (Prince), Joey Castillo (Danzig), and Kellii Scott (Failure), before Josh Freese (The Vandals, Devo) was hired mid-1997.
 Freese joined after Rose invited him to help write songs, rare for a drummer in his experience.

 McKagan left in August 1997, frustrated by the band's lack of progress and erratic studio habits.
-Tool collaborator Chris Pitman joined as a second keyboardist in early 1998.
+Chris Pitman (Tool, Lusk) joined as a second keyboardist and multi-instrumentalist/producer in early 1998.
 On Freese's recommendation, bassist Tommy Stinson (The Replacements) was hired.
 By early 1998, the lineup included Rose, Stinson, Freese, Finck, Tobias, Reed and Pitman.